ogoudey/Battlebot/README.md

 Make sure everything is wired up correctly.
 (Circuit diagram coming soon...)

 ### Code
 All code is in [battlebot_simple_rc_movement](battlebot_simple_rc_movement).
-Upload this code the Arduino.
+Upload this code to the Arduino.

 ### Running
-If the above extremely vague and incomplete instructions have somehow been followed, turn the transmitter on, turn safety switch off, and you're off!
+If the above (rather vague and incomplete) instructions have been followed, turn the transmitter on, turn safety switch off, and you're off!